 The body is a complicated thing.
 Through my education and from my years working in healthcare, I’ve learned that no one thing in the body works in isolation from anything else.
 Unhealthy diets, genetics, and other risk factors all play a role in the outcome of what may lie ahead.
 Too much of one thing and too little of another will have an effect on your health.

 Hypertension, Dyslipidemia, Dysrhythmias, Myocardial Infarctions… Athletes are not immune to any of these conditions.
 I truly believe that exercise is medicine.
-If I had to choose only one thing that would have a huge impact on everything in our lives, I would say it’s exercise.
+And the impact of both exercise and nutrition is huge on our health.
 But while it’s great that we workout and prepare for our races, we also have to consider our entire lifestyle.
 We need to train smart so that exercise doesn’t negatively impact our health.
 We need to eat healthy and not rely on so much processed and unhealthy food.
 We need to take care of our emotional health and not let stress take over.

 I know change is difficult.
 It’s easy to avoid what we should be doing for better health if there is no immediate threat.
 But trust me, I’ve seen the difficulties my patients have gone through with recovering from major surgery.
 I’ve heard them when they told me they wished they’d done things differently in the past.
 Don’t wait until it’s too late and your lying in an operating room getting your chest cracked open.
 Take care of your heart, take care of yourself before you’re forced to make drastic changes.